deadlydog/deadlydog.github.io/_posts/2013-03-18-using-msbuild-to-publish-a-vs-2012-ssdt-sqlproj-database-project-the-same-way-as-a-vs-2010-dbproj-database-project.md

 Here you can see the 3 new parameters that we’ve added being used: TargetDatabaseName, TargetConnectionString, and PublishToDatabase.

-When the TargetDatabaseName or TargetConnectionString parameters are provided we generated a new transformed .publish.xml file, which is the same as the provided “Template.publish.xml” file, but with the database and connection string values replaced with the provided values.
+When the TargetDatabaseName or TargetConnectionString parameters are provided we generated a new transformed .publish.xml file, which is the same as the provided "Template.publish.xml" file, but with the database and connection string values replaced with the provided values.

-The PublishToDatabase parameter allows us to publish to the database immediately after the project is built; without this you would have to first call MSBuild to Build the database project, and then call MSBuild again to Publish it (or perhaps using “/t:Build;Publish” would work, but I didn’t test that).
+The PublishToDatabase parameter allows us to publish to the database immediately after the project is built; without this you would have to first call MSBuild to Build the database project, and then call MSBuild again to Publish it (or perhaps using "/t:Build;Publish" would work, but I didn’t test that).

 If you want to simply publish the database project without building first (generally not recommended), you can do: